MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/confirm-proforma-invoice-sales.md

                 <p>
-                    A new unbilled sales actual that is non-chargeable for the remaining hours and amount after deducting the corrected figures on edited invoice line detail, a reveral of the sales actual, and an equivalent billed sales actual.
+                    A new unbilled sales actual that is non-chargeable for the remaining hours and amount after deducting the corrected figures on edited invoice line detail, a reversal of the sales actual, and an equivalent billed sales actual.
                 </p>
             </td>
         </tr>